Skip to content

 • If this is your first fully electric car on the Scheme, and you cannot get a home chargepoint, we’ll offer you a bp pulse subscription

-• Even if you cannot get a bp pulse subscription, you’ll get a Motability Go Charge card
+• Even if you cannot get a bp pulse subscription, you’ll get access to our Go with the Motability Scheme app

 • Remember, public charging costs vary, depending on the operator and speed you choose